 20 Natural Diuretics to Add to Your Diet

-There are few things as refreshing as nice, ice cold watermelon—and for good reason, since it's 92 percent water.
-"Although this fruit does have a lot of natural sugar, it's a healthy choice that stimulates urination with the nutrients it houses," says NYC physical therapist Dr. Karena Wu.
-Because of its high water content, however, watermelon works best eaten as is; most juices and popsicles you'll find—even the so-called natural ones—will be loaded with added sugar.
-You can also take advantage of these 25 Watermelon Recipes You'll Crave!
+There are few things as refreshing as nice, ice cold watermelon—and for good reason, since it’s 92 percent water.
+“Although this fruit does have a lot of natural sugar, it’s a healthy choice that stimulates urination with the nutrients it houses,” says NYC physical therapist Dr. Karena Wu.
+Because of its high water content, however, watermelon works best eaten as is; most juices and popsicles you’ll find—even the so-called natural ones—will be loaded with added sugar.

-Everyone knows that distinct smell your urine gets after consuming asparagus—we know, ew.
+Most folks know that distinct smell your urine gets after consuming asparagus—we know, ew.
 It happens fast, which in and of itself is proof that this vegetable is a fantastic diuretic.
 The reason for the ephemeral odor is a compound called mercaptan, which releases odorous byproducts when broken down by the digestive system.
-"Within 30 minutes of consuming this vegetable, you can smell the mercaptan as asparagus is a diuretic," explains Dr. Wu.
+“Within 30 minutes of consuming this vegetable, you can smell the mercaptan as asparagus is a diuretic,” explains Dr. Wu.

-There's a reason so many wellness experts swear by starting their morning with a cup of hot water and a squeeze of lemon.
-"Not only are lemons fantastic for helping to flush the system of excess water, they are known to help rid the body of toxins," says Dr. Wu.
+There’s a reason so many wellness experts swear by starting their morning with a cup of hot water and a squeeze of lemon.
+“Not only are lemons fantastic for helping to flush the system of excess water, but they are also known to help rid the body of toxins,” says Dr. Wu.

 Nettle leaves contain vitamins, minerals, and various other compounds.
-These components work to support the body's organs of elimination, help with frequent urination at night for men, and help with general detoxification, according to clinical nutritionist Dr. Michael Forman.
+These components work to support the body’s organs of elimination, help with frequent urination at night for men, and help with general detoxification, according to clinical nutritionist Dr. Michael Forman.
 Add this nutritionally-dense herb to your salads or brew a teaspoon as tea.
-(We're huge fans of tea at Eat This, Not That!
-You can make the most of the benefits from tea with The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 10 pounds in one week!)

 It may seem obvious, but one of the most overlooked ways to fight fluid retention is upping your water intake.
 “In one end, out the other,” says Dr. Wu.
 “Water helps move things along and keeps the body hydrated.
 When the body is hydrated, it doesn’t need to hold on to excess fluid, thereby helping as a diuretic.”

 D-what?
 We hear you.
-"D. Horsetail is an herbal remedy that contains flavonoids and other substances to support and maintain cellular integrity, encourage healthy urinary tract function, help support healthy fluid levels and supports healthy blood function," says Dr. Forman.
-The herb gets brownie points for also working to possibly inhibit cancer cell growth, according to some studies.
-It's commonly taken in supplement form, but can also be consumed via herbal infusion; just pour hot water over two or three teaspoons of the herb and steep it for a few minutes.
+“D. Horsetail is an herbal remedy that contains flavonoids and other substances to support and maintain cellular integrity, encourage healthy urinary tract function, help support healthy fluid levels and supports healthy blood function,” says Dr. Forman.
+The herb gets brownie points for also working to possibly inhibit cancer cell growth, according to PennState Hershey research.
+It’s commonly taken in supplement form, but can also be consumed via herbal infusion; just pour hot water over two or three teaspoons of the herb and steep it for a few minutes.